50Plus: 2012–2015

-The party participated in the 2012 general election with Henk Krol as the lead candidate.
+The party participated in the 2012 general election with Krol as the lead candidate.
 The party won two seats, which were taken by Krol and Norbert Klein.

-On 15 September 2013, sympathizers and former employees founded the movement Ouderen Politiek Actief (OPA) after 50Plus decided not to participate in the 2014 municipal elections.
-On 20 September, OPA founder Dick Schouw and his partner, board member Adriana Hernández, were expelled from the party for "repeated violation of party-established boundaries" and "breach of integrity," respectively.
-Krol was unaware of the decision, which led to the leaking of confidential emails, also involving Nagel.
-Following the commotion, three board members resigned, including chairman Holthuizen.
+Leadership of 50Plus decided not to participate in the 2014 municipal elections and prevented discussions about this at the party congress in late 2013.
+In response, a few 50Plus members founded the Ouderen Politiek Actief (OPA) to participate in municipal elections.
+On 20 September 2013, OPA founder Dick Schouw and his partner, 50Plus board member Adriana Hernández, were expelled from the party for "repeated violation of party-established boundaries" and "breach of integrity" respectively.
+Krol and Nagel then opposed the expulsion.
+In response to their opposition, three board members resigned, including chairman Willem Holthuizen.
 The expulsion of Schouw and Hernández was converted into a suspension and fully reversed in November.

-On 4 October, Krol resigned as a Member of Parliament.
-The reason for this was a publication in the newspaper de Volkskrant about unpaid pension premiums during the period when he was the owner of the Gay Krant.
-He was succeeded as parliamentary leader by Klein and as Member of Parliament by Martine Baay-Timmerman.
+On 4 October 2013, he newspaper de Volkskrant revealed that Krol had not paid pension premiums when he was the owner of the Gay Krant.
+Krol resigned the same day as member of parliament.
+He was succeeded as parliamentary leader by Klein and as member of parliament by Martine Baay-Timmerman.

+For the 2014 European Parliament election, the party selected as lead candidate Toine Manders, a member of the European Parliament for the People's Party for Freedom and Democracy (VVD).
+A few weeks before the election, NRC Handelsblad revealed that Manders was the only Dutch member of the European Parliament who had not left a controversial European pension fund.
+The party failed to get a seat by 3,000 seats.